flagpolejs/flagpole/docs/value.md

 ### assert(message?: string): Assertion

-Make an assertion against this iValue with an optional assertion message.
+Make an assertion against this Value with an optional assertion message.

 ```javascript
 context.response.statusCode.assert("HTTP Status is 200").equals(200);
 ```

-### avg(key?: string): iValue;
+### avg(key?: string): Value;

 Loop through the array or object items and take the average value.